binaryslav/linux-cheat-notes/linux-notes.md

 *NAME OF THE COMMAND* -run a command bin-file (firefox for example)

-*NAME OF THE COMMAND* & - run a command in background
+*NAME OF THE COMMAND* & - run a command in a background

-%n & - Перевод задания в фоновый режим без его отмены
+%jobName & - put a job in background  (not stopping it)

-%n - Перевод фонового задания в приоритетный режим
+%jobName - put a job in foreground

 *